 - (a) Roadways or streets within a mobile home park shall comply with county roadway standards as defined in Chapter 154, Article III. - (b) A minimum of 10 percent of the gross site area shall be devoted to open space and recreation facilities, generally provided in a central location, or decentralized in larger sites.
-Such areas may include space for community buildings and community use facilities, such as recreation and play areas, swimming pools and open space. - (c) A mobile home subdivision shall be platted in accordance with the standards of this chapter and Chapter 154 of this Code. - (d) Any real property zoned RMH (previously R-6) after January 1, 2019, shall comply with all of the provisions set forth in this division.
+Such areas may include space for community buildings and community use facilities, such as recreation and play areas, swimming pools and open space. - (c) A mobile home subdivision shall be platted in accordance with the standards of this chapter and Chapter 154 of this Code.

+- (d) Any real property zoned RMH (previously R-6) after January 1, 2019, shall comply with all of the provisions set forth in this division.
 Any legally established mobile home park in existence on or prior to January 30, 1990 may continue to operate in accordance with approved plans and the regulations in effect at the time of the park's site plan approval.
-Mobile home parks with legally established non-conforming density may be redeveloped as affordable housing in accordance with Section 38-100 of this Code. - (e) Any additions, expansions or substantial changes to existing mobile home parks or subdivisions shall comply with the provisions of the current requirements of this division. - (f) Manufactured homes being installed in new parks, subdivisions, or replacing existing mobile / manufactured homes must have been constructed prior to June 1, 1994.
+Mobile home parks with legally established non-conforming density may be redeveloped as affordable housing in accordance with Section 38-100 of this Code. - (e) Any additions, expansions or substantial changes to existing mobile home parks or subdivisions shall comply with the provisions of the current requirements of this division.
+An individual lot mobile home replacement does not constitute a substantial change. - (f) Manufactured homes being installed in new parks, subdivisions, or replacing existing mobile/manufactured homes must have been constructed prior toon or after June 1, 1994.